developer-elad/Limudon/README.md

 # Limudon
-Linudon is site which in teenagers teach other teenagers and youngs.
+Limudon is site which in teenagers teach other teenagers and youngs.
+Limudon has search by cost, rating and comments, gender, age and others.